-Be it for vacation, visiting family, etc., more and more pet owners are choosing to take their pets with them on airplane flights.
+Be it for vacation, visiting family, etc., more and more pet owners are choosing to take their pets (which are different from Service Animals) with them on airplane flights.
 In fact, in the United States alone, over two million pets, mainly with with fur or feathers, are transported by air every year.
 Many are put into cargo and we all know the problems that can sometimes cause.
 However for smaller pets, it’s becoming a regular occurrence for them to fly in the cabin.
 Here are the carriers who not only accept pet travel with open paws, but even give them rewards for their travel:

 JetBlue: JetPaws™ Program

 From JetBlue’s website: “JetPaws is an exclusive program designed to give owners all the tips and tools they need for a smooth trip with their pet, from start to finish.
 We’re committed to all our customers, including the four-legged ones!”